taylorlapeyre/taylorlapeyre.github.io/index.md

 layout: default
 ---

-I'm a programmer studying at Louisiana State University.
+I'm a programmer that is building the technology behind [Everlane][everlane].

-I recently interned at [Everlane][everlane] in San Francisco, where I was lucky enough to work for one of my favorite clothing brands.
-I can't wait to rejoin them when I graduate this summer.

 I was also a lead developer at a startup called Spare Hanger for almost two years.
 While there, I implemented and designed many features of the website.

+I have a degree in Computer Science from Louisiana State University.

-At LSU, I've worked closely with the [Louisiana Biomedical Research Network][lbrn] for three years.
+At LSU, I worked closely with the [Louisiana Biomedical Research Network][lbrn] for three years.
 During that time, I rebuilt and redesigned their website from scratch.

 I have a treasured [collection of personal projects][projects] that I've built over the years.